 There are lots of Spanish language schools all around the world so it can be difficult to choose one to study at.
 All schools are different and first you need to decide get an idea of what countries you would be open to studying in.
 Then you need to find out what level of course you will need to do, some school specalize in certain courses whilst others offer a full range from beginner up to experienced level.

 Prices of courses can differ dramatically from school to school, sometimes this includes accommodation, meals, transport and extras like trips and excursions.
 Some schools might be cheaper than others but sometimes this means the level of tuition isn't as good so it can be better to pay a little more and get the best expertise as possible.
 We highly recommend viewing feedback and reviews on websites like facebook where you can see past peoples experiences.

-If you are looking to learn Spanish the Don Quijote Language Schools are some of the best in the world.
+If you are looking to learn Spanish the language schools we have listed are some of the best in the world.
 They offer a range of courses in a wide range of countries.
-Thousands of people study Spanish every year with Don Quijote and you can too, click the banner above to view their classes.
+Thousands of people study Spanish every year with these schools and you can too.
+Search courses above.

 Perfect if you are looking to learn at your own pace, you can purchase an online Spanish course and learn from anywhere in the world.
 We recommend spending a little more and getting video guidance which will come in really helpful.

 You can find beginners Spanish classes all around the world, these are usually a lot of fun where you will meet people from all over the world and learn at the same pace.

 Language schools around the globe offer intensive courses for new learners, these are usually in classroom with around 8 students and one teacher.
 These lessons can be a great way to learn Spanish!